-- if the value of the respective receipts should be considered as net benefit in kind (with gross up requirement) the effective tax rate is 39,51% (for taxpayers residing in the City of Zagreb). - if the value of the respective receipts is to be considered as a gross benefit in kind (without gross-up requirement), the effective tax rate is 28,32% (for taxpayers residing in the City of Zagreb), which is still above the average effective tax rate in Central and Eastern Europe region.
+- if the value of such remuneration is deemed net remuneration in kind (subject to the grossing-up requirement), the effective tax rate amounts to 39.51% (for taxpayers registered in the City of Zagreb). - if the value of such remuneration is deemed gross remuneration in kind (not subject to the grossing-up requirement), the effective tax rate amounts to 28.32% (for taxpayers registered in the City of Zagreb), which is still above the effective tax rate in Central and Eastern Europe.